FSTUM/settool-v2/README.md

 # Install

+First make shure that all the requirements are met

+    apt-get update && apt-get install -y build-essential pip3 install virtualenv

-It is recommended to use virtualenv:
+It is recommended to use virtualenv.

-After cloning the project, you can create a new virtualenv (assuming you are outside the folder you just cloned)
+After cloning the project, you can create the new virtualenv by

-    python3 -m venv set-tool
+    virtualenv -q .venv

 Install all the requirements needed for developement and testing using:

-    cd set-tool
-    . ./bin/activate
+    source .venv/bin/activate

     pip3 install -U -r requirements.txt
     pip3 install -U -r requirements_dev.txt
+    apt-get update && apt-get install -y build-essential libldap2-dev libsasl2-dev

 # Dependencies

-## Software

-* Python 3
+- Python 3
+- Python modules listed in `requirements.txt`
-* pdflatex (from TeX Live)
+- pdflatex (from TeX Live)

+Developement needs in addition to those named before
-## Python modules
+- Python modules listed in `requirements_dev.txt`

-See dependencies

-To update this file, execute:

-    pip3 freeze > dependencies
+- build-essential

 # Run for development